 Introduction

-A robust grid is a critical long-term enabler of reliable, affordable, sustainable, and secure energy for customers and communities.
+A robust electric grid is a critical long-term enabler of reliable, affordable, sustainable, and secure energy for customers and communities.
 As a regional grid operator and the first multistate transmission-only utility in the nation, we are committed to maintaining a safe and reliable electric system in the Upper Midwest.
 We provide non-discriminatory access for all forms of generation.
 We work closely with our local electric distribution customers to provide viable solutions and plan for a system that supports their needs – and the needs of their energy consumers.
 Public policy and concerns over climate change are advancing the transition of generation to renewables, which means we must continually develop appropriate and cost-effective system technologies to align with the evolving energy landscape.

 To further stabilize electric reliability across the Upper Midwest, new electric grid infrastructure is needed to help move all forms of power from where it’s generated to where it’s needed.
 MISO’s Board of Directors in July 2022 approved Tranche 1 of the Long-Range Transmission Plan projects, which will address the transformative changes of the generation fleet in the coming years.
-Our planners have been working with MISO for several months to assess these projects, including the timing and coordination of them with the G-T and D-T interconnection requests in the queue.

 We also monitor and test substation equipment at regular intervals, assessing the risk of performance concerns and addressing those with the potential to cause outages or raise repair costs.
 Simultaneously, we see ongoing supply chain issues creating time constraints and cost pressures to maintain or replace assets.
 We take great strides in working to plan our asset renewals in ways that optimize our resources and minimize the lifecycle cost.